Myrskyntuoja/root_drbd/README.md

 ### Step 3: prepare initramfs hook script

  You need a hook script in order to place the required files into your initramfs.
-If you use Debian 12 or Mint 22, you can use [hooks/drbd](hooks/drbd) as is, granted you've installed `kpartx`; otherwise double-check the paths and file names.
+If you use Debian 12 or Mint 22, you can use [hooks/drbd](hooks/drbd) as is, granted you've installed `kpartx` and, if your disk is GPT, `gdisk`;
+otherwise double-check the paths and file names.
 The `dummy` module is used to trick DRBD into believing that you have the IP address mentioned in your resource config.
 Place the hook file into `/usr/share/initramfs-tools/hooks` (might be different for your distro!), make it executable.
 If your distribution uses something radically different to build initramfs images, research it.

 ### Step 4: prepare initramfs local-top script